hicommonwealth/commonwealth/server/util/rabbitmq/README.md

 1. Created a consumer class in `consumer.ts` that ingests messages from a queue in rabbitmq
 2. Instantiated the consumer in `setupChainEventListeners.ts`
 3. Removed all the subscribers from `setupChainEventListeners.ts`
 4. Instantiated the handlers and passed them to the consumer to process events as they arrive in `setupChainEventListeners.ts` and `consumer.ts`
+5. Commented out storage fetchers/identity cache functionality since it depends on the subscribers that are no longer returned by `setupChainEventListners.ts`